dribdat/dribdat/dribdat/templates/includes/eventstart.md

-# &#128203; Let's get started

-Time to roll up your sleeves and plan your next event.
-Here are some tips from the hackathon pros - feel free to skip this dialog if this is not your first time organizing an event!
+Planning your next event?
+Here are some tips from hackathon pros - feel free to skip this dialogue if this is not your first time organizing an event!

 ### Challenges